 Muktinath Temple (Chumig Gyatsa):

-The Pagoda style Muktinath Temple is symbol of the religious symbiosis between both Hindus and Buddhists.
-Hindu believes that lord Vishnu got salvation from curse of Brinda (wife of Jalandhar) here.
+The Pagoda style Muktinath Temple is a symbol of the religious symbiosis between both Hindus and Buddhists.
+Hindu believes that Lord Vishnu got salvation from the curse of Brinda (wife of Jalandhar) here.
 Therefore he is worshipped as Muktinath (Lit. the lord of salvation).
-The holy shrine, which is said to have risen on its own, is one of eight such shrines (the others include Srirangam, Sri Mushnam, Tirupati, Naimisaranyam, Thottadri, Pushkaram and Badrinath).
+The holy shrine, which is said to have risen on its own, is one of eight such shrines (the others include Srirangam, Sri Mushnam, Tirupati, Naimisaranyam, Thottadri, Pushkaram, and Badrinath).
 It is also one of 108 Vaishnava shrines.
 Here in the early 19th century the Hindus consecrated a Vishnu Temple and named is Muktinath - Lord of Liberation.
-Against a backdrop of incredible starkness you can sit and stare to the south the snow covered Annapurna range, or to the north the Tibetan plateau.
+Against a backdrop of incredible starkness, you can sit and stare at the south the snow-covered Annapurna range, or to the north the Tibetan plateau.

-- Mukti Kunda: Two holy water ponds known as "Laxmi Saraswoti Kunda" located in-front of the temple.
+- Mukti Kunda: Two holy water ponds known as "Laxmi Saraswati Kunda" located in front of the temple.
 Taking plunge here is believed to rinse away your sin.

-- Mukti Dhara: 108 water spouts (bull head shape) in the back yard of this temple where holy water (chill) from Gandaki River flows continuously.
+- Mukti Dhara: 108 waterspouts (Bull-headed shape) in the backyard of this temple where holy water (chill) from Gandaki River flows continuously.
 Taking bath under all these 108 Muktidhara is believed to bring salvation.

 - Jwala Mai Temple: Continuously burning holy flame from rock located inside Dhola Mebar Gompa is just five minutes walking distance, situated in the south region of the temple.